SirPhoros/SirPhoros/README.md

 - TypeScript
 - TailwindCSS
 - Python
+- AWS

 ## 🚀 What am I planning to do? 🚀
 - Make some applications to help people organise their lives
 - Create apps for budgeting and task management
+- Create games
-- Learn cybersecurity and Machine Learning
+- Learn Cybersecurity and Machine Learning
-- Retake C, C++ and C#
+- RetakeC/C++ and learn C#

 ## 📫 How to reach me? 📫
 - 📨 [Email:](cgtorrubia@gmail.com) cgtorrubia@gmail.com